choiboi/LazyAdobe/README.md

 LazyAdobe
 =========

-Adobe Script Generator that will automate your Photoshop task without having to write up the script.
+Adobe Script Generator that will automate your Photoshop tasks without having to write up the script.